-MAURICE MERSKY

-Writing a new chapter in the already exciting history of our Jewish Federation, the Mersky Brothers-Hyman, Max and Maurice-on Thursday evening suprised the Federation Board of Directors by announcing their spontaneous gift of \$3,000.00 as an initial contributo the 1945 Campaign.
+MAURICE MERSKY Writing a new chapter in the already exciting history of our Jewish Federation, the Mersky Brothers-Hyman, Max and Maurice-on Thursday evening suprised the Federation Roard of Directors by announcing their spontaneous gift of \$3,000.00 as an initial contributo the 1945 Campaign.
 This voluntary and unsolicited donation sets a splendid precedent, wnich will be inscribed in Federation records as the first big gift to be presented in this manner.
 The Mersky Brothers, always key figures in every major fund-raising activity in our city, have already indicated that this is only a preliminary gift and is not their final contribution toward the 1945 Quota, which has not yet been set.
 President Abraham S. Levey, in acknowledging the grateful appreciation of the Federation and its many worthwhile and deserving beneficiaries, stated that "By this action our community has not only grown in stature, but has also joined the ranks of those progressive and visionary Jewish communities in other parts of the country, which have begun to meet the problems of our people with ever increasing munificence and greater liberality in giving."

-The enthusiastic ovation with which Federation leaders greeted the announcement of the Mersky Gift gives added evidence of the deep hold which the Fed-eration has upon the hearts and minds of the men and women of our community.
-To these benefactors, an appreciative community is grateful, not only for set-ting the spark for our 1945 Drive, but also for estab-lishing an inspirational example for others to follow.
+He added further, "In a year which has brought us face to face with many crucial conditions, the task of the President has not always been a pleasant one, with so many problems to solve.
+However, this generous gesture by civic-minded citizens in our Jewish community lightens the burden, and enables one to carry on our work with renewed vigor."
+The enthusiastic ovation with which Federation leaders greeted the announcement of the Mersky Gift gives added evidence of the deep hold which the Federation has upon the hearts and minds of the men and women of our community.
+To these benefactors, an appreciative community is grateful, not only for setting the spark for our 1945 Drive, but also for establishing an inspirational example for others to follow.

-Attention, Guys!
-ENTER MEN'S CLUB SUPPER MONDAY, JANUARY 8 6:30 P. M. PLENTY TO EAT!
-SAME COOK!
-BARNEY SHUR CHAIRMAN FOR THE EVENING SEE YOU THERE!

 Center Women's Club Public Speaking Course Begins Jan.
-10

-The Center Women's Club Study Course in public speaking, the course you asked for and are an-ticipating, will begin January 10, 1945, at the Center at 8:30 P. M.
+10 The Center Women's Club Study Course in public speaking, the course you asked for and are anticipating, will hegin January 10, 1945, at the Center at 8:30 P. M. Attention, Parents!

-DON'T MISS DAVIDSON!
+SUNDAY SCHOOL

+AND

+DANCING SCHOOL

+RESUME CLASSES

-Attention, Parents!
-SUNDAY SCHOOL AND DANCING SCHOOL RESUME CLASSES SUNDAY, JANUARY 7th
+SUNDAY, JANUARY 7th

 To Be Presented On Center Forum

 "Jewish Ripley" Thrilled Members Last Season In Riotous Performance

 Irving Davidson is coming back to Portland, January 14, as the second presentation of the Center Forum.
 This is great news for those who were thrilled by this master story teller last year.
-They have been eagerly awaiting his re-turn to Portland and a night of side-splitting laughter.
+They have been eagerly awaiting his re-turn to Portland and a night of

+side-splitting laughter.